-Open sharepoint central administration -> Application management -> Create a site collection
+Open SharePoint central administration -> Application management -> Create a site collection

 Next is to create two site collection one for authoring another one for publishing.
 Open your SharePoint 2013 central administration and then create two site collections.
-In this example I have given one site name as “Authoring” and Other site collection name as “Publishing”.
+In this example, I have given one site name as “Authoring” and Other site collection name as “Publishing”.

-And I have creating using Publishing template.
+And I have created using Publishing template.

 Then go to the authoring site collection and activate Cross Site Collection Publishing(XSP) feature.